garciacarlos78/Android-Fundamentals-V2/README.md

   - Position views witihin a `LinearLayout` and within a `RelativeLayout`

 ### Interesting learning
   - If just one View has the attribute `weight` set, this View expands to occupy all of the free space.
-This is hoy the `TextView` occupies most of the screen.
+This is how the `TextView` occupies most of the screen.
   - If you have 3 elements with weights of 1,2 and 1, they occupy 1/4, 2/4 and 1/4 of the space respectively.

 ## 1.2 Part B Challenge - Hello Toast B Challenge (helloToastBChallenge)